moontechs/filamentphp-openai-management/README.md

 composer require moontechs/openai-management
 ```

-You can publish and run the migrations with:
+You need to publish and run the migrations with:

 ```bash
 php artisan vendor:publish --tag="openai-management-migrations"